Khushisidanaa/Yoga-App/README.md

 ![Yoga Pose Example](/abc/input.png):

-Here, it identifies the pose correctly and gives feedback to bend the arms correctly:
+Here, it identifies the pose and gives feedback to bend the arms correctly:

 The output then is :
 ![Yoga Pose Example](/abc/output.png):